gsf/whiskers.js/README.md

 Whiskers keeps templates readable by limiting tags to variables, statements ("for", "if", and "else"), partials, and comments.

 Variable tags retrieve data from the context.
-They may use dot notation:
+They may use dot notation, and hyphens are allowed:

-    {object.variable}
+    {object.a-variable}

 A "for" tag loops over variables in an array: